A woman is not born, she is made – Simone de Beauvoir

 Gender is a social construct and hence the terms: Man, Woman

-This dialogue is a response to recent debates on transgender at International Women’s Day in 2021.
+This monologue is a response to recent debates on transgender at International Women’s Day in 2021.
 The debate spilled over to local community radio after I broadcast some of the speeches and this resulted in my leaving the station after ten years of doing the Paradigm Shift (4ZzZ fm 102.1 – Fridays at noon).

 In response to my broadcast on 12th March 2021 station management made a public apology to the transgender community and gave an undertaking to do better in future.
 There has been little public discussion of the underlying issues raised in the broadcast.
 I think at least one speech that riled some at the station deserves further discussion.
 The Station Manager told me that the speech by Anna was ‘transphobic‘.
 In her speech, Anna claimed that Terfs are the modern Witches